DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 calibration image.
 This makes Discorpy a practical tool for a wide range of imaging applications.
 Details on how to use Discorpy to process real data are provided in :ref:`section 3 <usage>`.
-New developments :cite:`Vo:2025` introduced in Discorpy 1.7 for calibrating strong radial distortion (i.e., fisheye distortion) in the presence of perspective distortion using only a single calibration image are presented in section 4.
+New developments :cite:`Vo:2025` introduced in Discorpy 1.7 for calibrating strong radial distortion (i.e., fisheye distortion) in the presence of perspective distortion using only a single calibration image are presented in :ref:`section 4 <fisheye>`.